Northeast faces heavy snow and blizzard conditions this weekend, but models are still unclear on how bad it will be – KION546

 A blizzard occurs when snow is joined by winds gusting over 35 mph for more than three hours and creates visibility of less than a quarter of a mile.

-“The storm track remains uncertain which will have a direct impact on accumulations and where heaviest snowfall sets up,” the NWS in Boston said Thursday morning.
+“The storm track remains uncertain which will have a direct impact on accumulations and where heaviest snowfall sets up,” the weather service office in Boston said Thursday morning.

 A “farther offshore track of the low will decrease snow amounts while a track closer to shore will increase snow amounts and if the low gets close enough to the coast, a wintry mix will be possible for some eastern coastal sections (This is looking less and less likely),” said the New York office of the National Weather Service said Wednesday.

-Different forecast models show different paths for the storm, which makes it hard to nail down precisely what will happen, the NWS said.

-CNN meteorologist Robert Shackelford explained those discrepancies are largely because each model uses different methods to determine their forecast.

-“All options remain on the table as it’s still 3 days away and we can’t rule out a shift back to the west or even a further eastward shift with less snow,” forecasters said early Thursday morning.
+“We can’t rule out a shift back to the west or even a further eastward shift with less snow,” forecasters said early Thursday.

-In addition to gusting wind and blowing snow, coastal flooding may also be in store for some areas.

 The stronger the storm, the greater the surge of water along the coast will be.